 Roads to Ride: The Col du Pré

-On of the novelties of the 2018 Tour de France route is the use of back road climbs, smaller roads that have long been skirted by the race.
-The Col du Pré is one of these, a side road to reach the majestic Cormet de Roselend but worth the detour because it’s a gem of climb.
+On of the novelties of the 2018 Tour de France route is the use of back-road climbs, smaller routes that have long been skipped by the race.
+The Col du Pré is one of these, a side way to reach the majestic Cormet de Roselend but worth the detour because it’s a gem of a climb.

 The Route: the D218 leaves the town of Beaufort in the Savoie départment of France and goes via the town of Arèches.
 It is 12.6km long at an average gradient of 7.7%.